ethanabrooks/Obsidian/codemonkeys/design-doc-sketch.md

 To address these issues, we propose implementing a context cache in some big-data-storage system like GCP Bigtable.
 This system would cache all calls made to `Machina`.
 Each cache would be mapped to the configuration used to generate it.
 This solution has the advantage of being agnostic to the system that uses it, sparing us from re-implementing a new cache for each new system.

-# Near-Term Priorities
+## To Do List

-Here we list all the tasks that we should probably complete before embarking on a full refactor of the existing code.
+Before embarking on a full refactor of the existing code, we should complete the following tasks:

 - [ ] Remove `pydra` dependency (mostly unused, poorly typed)
 - [ ] Replace file-based communication between stages with in-memory